engeir/northern-lights-forecast/README.rst

   nlf`
 * Install tesseract_, used with the package pytesseract.
 * The get yourself a telegram bot using `this guide`_.
+* You might need to install :code:`opencv`.
+If you want to run the box on for example a raspberry pi, check out `this video`_ for installation of `openvc`.
 * Set up a virtual environment and activate.
 (Use whatever, for example poetry:
   :code:`poetry shell`)
-* Now we are ready to install the project; run :code:`poetry install` in the root of the project. :code:`pillow` is a bit picky, and might have to be installed directly with
+* Now we are ready to install the project; run :code:`poetry install` in the root of the project.
+  .. :code:`pillow` is a bit picky, and might have to be installed directly with
-  pip: :code:`pip install pillow`.
-And :code:`pip install scipy`, :code:`pip install scikit-image`, :code:`pip install opencv-python`.
+  .. pip: :code:`pip install pillow`.
+And :code:`pip install scipy`, :code:`pip install
+  .. scikit-image`, :code:`pip install opencv-python`.
-* Set up a cron job: :code:`sh crontab.sh`.
+* Set up a cron job: :code:`sh crontab.sh` (running :code:`sh croptab.sh -p` will print to
+  the console instead of installing a new cron job).

 Usage
 -----